jbx-protocol/juice-docs-v2/docs/learn/risks.md

   </span>
 );

 The following are risks that everyone should be aware of before interacting with the protocol.
 The protocol's design exposes these risks in consequence to its normal operating procedures.
-Most risks boil down to the trust.

 #### Smart contract risk
 <p>